No survivors found after Russian plane crashes in Indonesia

 Sukhoi, which has orders for 170 planes worldwide, plans to produce up to 1,000 Superjets, primarily for foreign markets.

+It aimed to sell 42 planes to Indonesia, which is seeing a fast-expanding aviation market that aims to tap travel by a growing middle class in the world's fourth-most populous nation.

-Indonesia's Sky Aviation, which signed a commitment last August to buy 12 Sukhoi Superjet 100s, said it will not move ahead with the Sukhoi purchase before the results of the probe.
+Indonesia's Sky Aviation signed a commitment last August to buy 12 Sukhoi Superjet 100s.

 "Some of our staff were in the plane.
 We are waiting for the investigation by the authorities, whether it's human error or plane issues," said Sutito Zainudin, general manager marketing of PT Sky Aviation.